 However, that winter period - as had been and was to be the case of all the winter periods of the Great War - would be a time of relative calm, although cold and uncomfortable for most of the combatants of both sides.
-It was also a time of sickness, and the medical facilities were kept busy, particularly, so it seems - from at least Canadian medical documentation - with thousands of cases of dental work.
+It was a time of sickness, and the medical facilities were kept busy, particularly, so it seems - from at least Canadian medical documentation - with thousands of cases of dental work.

-And as has been related in an earlier paragraph, this period also provided the opportunity to undergo training and familiarization with the new practices and weaponry of war; in the case of the Newfoundland Battalion this would be at least partially undertaken in the vicinity of the communities of Carnoy and Coisy.
+This period would also provide the opportunity to undergo training and familiarization with the new practices and weaponry of war which were evolving; in the case of the Newfoundland Battalion this had at least partially been undertaken in the vicinity of the communities of Carnoy and Coisy.

 On February 18 the 1st Battalion began a five-day trek back from Coisy to the forward area where it went back into the firing-line on February 23, relieving a unit of the 1st Lancashire Fusiliers.
-It was at a place called Sailly-Saillisel and the reception offered by the Germans was lively: after only two days the Battalion had incurred four dead, nine wounded and three gassed without there having been any infantry action.
+It was at a place called Sailly-Saillisel and the reception organized by the Germans was lively: after only two days the Battalion had incurred four dead, nine wounded and three gassed without there having been any infantry action.

 The Newfoundlanders were withdrawn on February 25 to return three days later.
 They carried with them orders for a...bombing raid...on the enemy positions at Sailly-Saillisel...to be carried out on March 1.